lerissamenezes/hello-world/README.md

 # hello-world

 Lerissa here!
 I'm 19 and from India.
-I like coding and I'm a learner.
+I'm a learner.